caterer-z-t/SOM_Seq_Sim/Seq_Sim/README.md

    ```

 2. **Configuration**:
    The `config.yml` file contains all the necessary parameters for the simulation, including the path to the simulation Python script, the number of samples, fold changes, and more.
 You can modify this file to adjust the simulation settings.
+See [File Descriptions](#file-descriptions) or [config.yml](config.yml) for more information.

 3. **Run the Simulation**:
    After ensuring that the Conda environment is activated and the configuration is set, you can run the simulation by executing the `simulation.sh` script: